 - No access to the leaderboard.
 While you can use the cadence sensor to follow along with instructor prompts and to track your own progress, the biggest downside of not investing in the full Peloton experience is a lack of access to the leaderboard.
 Meaning, you can’t “compete” directly with others in live classes, and you can’t see your combined output of cadence + resistance.
 This personally doesn’t bother me, but if competing with others in live classes or seeing your output (as a combo of cadence + resistance) in real time, and over time, is a big motivator to you, you might want to consider investing in the “real” thing.

-Overall, I’m super happy with my purchase, and I really do think it’s the best purchase I’ve made in years.
-Especially in the times that we’re living in, when we can’t always get to the gym, having a home setup has been a game changer and sanity saver.
+Overall, I think my DIY Peloton set up is one of the best purchase I’ve made in years.
+Especially in the times that we’re living in, having a home setup has been a game changer and sanity saver.
 So far I plan to stick with my cycle bike + cadence sensor + Peloton app setup, and don’t plan to upgrade to the “real” thing anytime soon, but if that changes I will add that to this review as well!

 If you have a question, check out the comments below for a very comprehensive Q&A. Feel free to ask any questions you might still have and I’ll do my best to respond as soon as I can.
 Here’s to feeling good!